 Note: Meeting minimum requirements does not guarantee admission.
-The decision of the Admission Committee is a final one, with no option for appeal available.
+The decision of the Admission Committee is a final one with no option for appeal available.
 NDNU policy prohibits the disclosure of specific reasons for admissions decisions.

-Note: International students please refer to International student admission requirements.
+Note: If you are an International transfer student, please refer to International student admission requirements.